rbmk-project/rbmk/pkg/cli/pipe/README.md

 directory in your scripts and attemp to keep them short.
-Specifically, you can create a unique directory for measuring with a short name, using `rbmk timestamp --full` to generate a timestamp-based name with nanosecond precision.
+Specifically, you can create a unique directory for measuring with a short name, using `rbmk timestamp --full` to generate a timestamp-based name with nanosecond precision and possibly combining it with `rbmk random` to add additional entropy.
 Then, once the measurement is complete, you can move the results to a longer, more logical path name.

 ## History